 Aqueduct of Segovia in Segovia, Spain

 The Aqueduct of Segovia is a Roman structure built under the rule of Trajan during the second half of the 1st century AD.
-This remarkable granite structure still carries water 16 km from the Frío River to the city of Segovia.
+This remarkable granite structure still carries water 16 km from the Frío River to Segovia.
 It consists of 165 arches and measures 28.5 meters (93.5 feet) high and 728 meters long aboveground.

 Pont Du Gard in Southern France